Rustan-ISAKOV/84.JS_Practice/README.md

-# 84.JS_Practice is a repository for my students who study HTML5 and CSS3
+# 84.JS_Practice is a repository for my students who study Java Script
 - lessons and practical tasks